-We've been fascinated watching bees lay their eggs in bee houses, both homemade and commercial versions, and we've learned a lot by watching them.
+We've been fascinated watching bees lay their eggs in these bee houses, both homemade and commercial versions, and we've learned a lot by watching them.

 John just drilled lots of different size holes (between 2 mm and 10 mm) into this assembled hunk of wood, making sure he bought only NON-pressure-treated wood.
 (Pressure-treated wood is full of toxic chemicals.)